 Lunges are a great leg exercise.
-They are essentially half a squat, or a split squat, allowing you to isolate each leg and really help yourself to develop your leg muscles functionally and practically.
+They are essentially half a squat, or a split squat, allowing you to isolate each leg and help yourself to develop your leg muscles functionally and practically.

 Even though this exercise is so commonly seen throughout all forms of training, it’s commonly done wrong.
 For a seemingly simple exercise, there’s more to it than meets the eye.
-People do it as a form of warming up all the way through to the brunt of their strength training, but technique is everything.
+People do it as a form of warming up all the way through to making it the brunt of their strength training, but technique is everything.
 Here are some things to keep in mind.

 To finish the technique points, your knees should be at right angles when you are at your lowest point.
-Your back knee should not be on the floor though, with around an inch of space in between.
+Your back knee should not be on the floor, though, with around an inch of space in between.
 Once you’ve got all that down, you can start to look into moving lunges rather than stationary but keep your form a priority.

 So, you’ve perfected your lunges, but then what?
 Well, there are many options that you can take to take them to the next level.
 Here are a few ideas to get you started.